 What group size restrictions are in place at Patchwork?

-For the fall, as is now being allowed by the Health Department, we will be returning to our usual small group sizes of 10 students maximum for the toddlers , 18 students maximum for the preschool and 14 students maximum for the kinder program.It is also required that each group of children has consistent teachers as much as possible.
+As is now being allowed by the Health Department, we are returning to our usual small group sizes of 10 students maximum for the toddlers , 18 students maximum for the preschool and 14 students maximum for the kinder program.It is also required that each group of children has consistent teachers as much as possible.
 The spaces are arranged such that they promote distance from children in other programs.
-This means that classes will not be combining in the afternoons or come together at any other time throughout the day and will be discouraged from co-mingling at fences.

 What days and times are you open?